 First Nations Launch 2025 is an annual high-power rocket competition organized by the Wisconsin Space Grant Consortium and sponsored by NASA.
 The competition provides a unique opportunity for students to design, build, and launch high-powered rockets.
 It aims to foster engineering and design skills through hands-on experience.

-Fall 2024 HSGC URI "Kapi'olani CC" Trainees
+Spring 2025 HSGC URI "Windward CC" Trainees

-Fall 2024 HSGC URI "Windward CC" Trainees
+Spring 2025 HSGC URI "Kapiʻolani CC" Trainees

 NASA funding of HSGC URI students requires U.S. citizenship.
 Applicants must complete a formal application, submit transcripts and a letter of support from the prospective mentor.